absali6693/terminologies/README.md

 ## FIPS 140-2 standards

-FIPS or Federal Information Protection standards 140-2 is a US government security standard used to prove cryptographic modules.
+FIPS or Federal Information Protection standards 140-2 is a US government security standard used to approve cryptographic modules.
 It is covered under title Security requirements for cryptographic modules.
 Getting a FIPS 140-2 certificate assures that the product has been tested and is approved by US/Canadian governments.
 It is widely accepted by other governments even though it is a US/Canadian government standard.

 FIPS 140-2 validates both hardware and software components of a cryptographic module.